XirtamInteractive/DaneCallaghan/README.md

 - Nationality:  Australian
 - Culture:      I think this is hard to define, as it's probably a combination of many.
 - Languages:    English.
 I do have an interest in learning more, and am currently teaching myself German and Brazillian Portuguese.
+- Interesting Fact: One of my hobbies is skydiving.
+I have done 131 jumps so far and hope to one day reach 1000.

 ## Education
 Completed Year 10 at high school.